EduarddoEscobar/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between Relational Databases and SQL Relational Databases store data in a tabular format grouped into rows and columns.
+1. Explain the difference between Relational Databases and SQL?
+    Relational Databases store data in a tabular format grouped into rows and columns.
 SQL is a language that allows you to query a database that is efficient at retrieving data
 2. Why do tables need a Primary Key?
     Tables need a primary key so that every entry can be queried.